 Fold and Unfold

-All of the products claim some type of feature(s) for storage.
-This is a bit open to interpretation with the size and allowable weight of storage varying widely across products.
+All of the strollers have storage.
+However, this feature is a bit open to interpretation with the size and weight allowance varying widely across products.
 Depending on how you plan to use your stroller, the lack of storage space could be a big deal as time goes on.
 While no one has ever complained of too much storage, not enough storage means limited ability to run errands or carry supplies.
-For example, the Joovy Caboose Ultralight Graphite offers a small under seat bin with questionable access under a sliding seat, while the UPPAbaby Vista offers a large easy to access basket that holds a maximum of 30 lbs.
-The Joovy ScooterX2 with Tray has additional zip pockets and cup holders on the canopy back, and interior mesh pockets for passenger treasures and snacks.
-The BOB Revolution Flex Duallie, Thule Chariot Cross 2, Hamax Outback, and the Thule Urban Glide 2 also have passengers stow pockets and larger storage bins, but can't carry as much weight as the UPPAbaby Vista.
+For example, the Joovy Caboose Ultralight Graphite offers a small storage bin with questionable access under a sliding seat, while the UPPAbaby Vista comes with a large, easy to access basket that holds a maximum of 30 lbs.
+The Joovy ScooterX2 with Tray has additional zip pockets and cup holders on the canopy back, and interior mesh pockets for passengers with dual child trays.
+The BOB Revolution Flex Duallie, Thule Chariot Cross 2, Hamax Outback, and the Thule Urban Glide 2 also have passenger stow pockets and larger storage bins, but can't carry as much weight as the UPPAbaby Vista.

-Every product in our review offered a sunshade for both passengers.
-Some have smaller shades for rear passengers, like the Phil and Teds Dot, while some have a single shared canopy like the Joovy Scooter 2X.
-Some shades are relatively small, like the Graco Ready2Grow LX with a shade that covers only a little, while others offer giant canopies like the BOB Revolution Flex Duallie that covers most passengers from head to past the knee.
+Every stroller in this review has a sunshade for both passengers.
+Some have smaller shades for rear passengers, like the Phil and Teds Dot, while some have a single shared canopy like the Joovy ScooterX2 with Tray.
+Some canopies are small, like the Graco Ready2Grow LX with limited coverage, while others offer giant shades like the BOB Revolution Flex Duallie that covers passengers past the knee.
 The Graco Ready2Grow LX shade earned the lowest score in our tests with a 3 of 10, while the canopies on the BOB and the UPPAbaby Vista scored 10s.
-Most of the canopies fell somewhere between the BOB Revolution Flex Duallie and the Graco Ready2Grow, offering adequate coverage for both passengers.
-The inline models often skimped on one canopy and the Joovy Scooter X2 and the Baby Trend Expedition Double both had a single canopy for both passengers, which can cause problems between siblings who want different things.
+Most of the canopies fell somewhere between the BOB Revolution Flex Duallie and the Graco Ready2Grow, providing adequate coverage.
+The inline options often skimped on at least one canopy and the Joovy ScooterX2 and the Baby Trend Expedition Double both had a single canopy for both passengers, which could cause issues between siblings who may want different amounts of coverage.

-All of the products have 5-point harnesses with some offering padding and/or safety buckles that require two hands to remove.
-Some of the products have an adjustable crotch strap and shoulder height strap adjustment.
-Several offer a non-rethread harness and some require rethreading.
-However, even the rethread options aren't as hard to operate as the rethread on the car seats.
-The Chicco Cortina Together, Mountain Buggy Duet, and Phil and Teds Dot do not have adjustable crotch straps.
-The Chicco Cortina Together and the Baby Trend Sit 'N Stand only have 2 shoulder strap positions, while most have more than 2 height options.
+All of the options in this review have 5-point harnesses with some offering padding or safety buckles that require two hands to operate.
+Others have an adjustable crotch strap and shoulder height strap adjustment with some non-rethread harness, and the rest rethread.
+While the rethread options aren't as hard to operate as those found on car seats, and you won't need to adjust them very often, it is more difficult than the non-rethread options.
+The Chicco Cortina Together and the Baby Trend Sit 'N Stand only have two shoulder strap positions, while the rest have more than two height options.
 The BOB Revolution Flex Duallie earned the highest score for harness adjustment.
 We assume parents are more likely to use harnesses regularly according to the manufacturer's directions if they are simple, straightforward, and easy to fit.